ntoulasd/Webrig/README.md

 Audio is also posible with webrtc.

 rigctld server required to be configure and running.
+See config.php apache web server also requared

 GPL Licence